emanuelemuzio/wsda/README.md

 3. Simulate a purchase
 4. Simulate a recharge

+Everyone can check a card's balance given the number.

+After the login:

+1. A merchant can make a charge or recharge a card given the number
+2. An admin can create a new card and block/unblocka a card given the number

+Optional:

+1. A merchant can generate a report containing the past transactions.
+2. An admin can disable or enable merchants
+3. An admin can generate reports with various filters
+4. A card owner can see the latest transactions and generate a report

 ## Technical Requirements

 ### Architecture

 1. Application data must be stored in a relational DB (MySQL is fine)
-2. The app must distinguish 2 different user types: admin Utente, which has access to functionalities 1, 3 and 4, and merchant Utente, who accesses functionalities 3 and 4.
+2. The app must distinguish 2 different user types: Merchant User, which has access to functionalities 3 and 4, and Admin User, who accesses functionalities 1, 3 and 4.
 3. Functionality n.2 doesn't require the user to be authenticated, as it is available to anyone who possess the card number.